CubeEngine/AntiGuest/README.md

 AntiGuest uses permissions to determine whether a player is allowed to do a specific action.
 So you should (not necessarily needed, but recommended) install a permission manager like bPermissions or GroupManager along with AntiGuest.
-Usually you only want to prevent your guests from doing things like breaking and placing blocks (griefing), so should ***not*** give your guests group the permission to do so.
+Usually you only want to prevent your guests from doing things like breaking and placing blocks (griefing), so you should ***not*** give your guests' group the permission to do so.
 However your accepted players should by able to do these actions.
 That can be achieved by adding the permission "antiguest.preventions.*" or a action specific permission to the player or his group.

 As you might see, this system allows more than just "guests can nothing, members everything".
-You could for example stagger the permission like "guests can nothing but chat; trails can chat, place and break blocks; members can everything" and even more complex setups, it's completely up to you.
+You could for example stagger the permissions like "guests can nothing but chat; trails can chat, place and break blocks; members can everything" and even more complex setups, it's completely up to you.

 **Watch out!
 Tips for common mistakes**